fritzone/obfy/README.md

 }
 ```

-The license which this method validates comes in the form of the following "ABCD-EFGH-IJKL-MNOP" and there is an associated `generate_license` method which will be presented as an appendix to this article.
+The license which this method validates comes in the form of the following "ABCD-EFGH-IJKL-MNOP" and there is an associated `generate_license` method which will be presented as an Appendix for this article.

 Also, the naivety of this method is easily exposed by using the very proper name of `check_license` which immediately reveals to the up-to-be attacker where to look for the code checking the ... license.
 If you want to make harder for the attacker the identification of the license checking method I'd recommend either to use some irrelevant names or just strip all symbols from the executable as part of the release process.

-The interesting part is the binary code of the method obtained via compilation of the corresponding C++ code.
-It is intentionally NOT the Debug version, since we hardly should ship debug version of the code to our customers.
+The interesting part is the binary code of the method obtained via compilation of the corresponding C++ code (which we obtained by compiling it with Microsoft Visual C++ 2015).
+I have compiled it in Release mode (with Debug information included for educational purposes) but it is intentionally NOT the Debug version, since we hardly should ship debug version of the code to our customers.

+I also have used the built in debugger of the VS IDE, to visualize the generated code next to the source, in order to facilitate the a better understanding of the relation between these two.

 ```cpp
 if (license[lic_ctr] != letters[current % sizeof letters])